Post

 Wiring Obsidian to a Static Site with GitHub Actions

-Part 1 made the case for treating your notes app as your CMS.
-This is the wiring: two repositories — a private vault (the source) and a static site (the published view) — connected so that pushing to the vault makes the site rebuild itself, and the site writes a status back to the vault when it’s done.
+Treating your notes app as your CMS is the idea; this post is the wiring.
+Two repositories — a private vault (the source) and a static site (the published view) — connected so that pushing to the vault makes the site rebuild itself, and the site writes a status back to the vault when it’s done.

 The architecture